2023 NASA LCLUC Science Team Meeting

 May 8-12, 2023 (Monday-Friday)

-Individual program team meetings will be held Monday, Tuesday, and Friday, with the Joint Science Workshop general sessions occurring on Wednesday and Thursday.
+Individual program team meetings were held on Monday, Tuesday, and Friday, with the Joint Science Workshop general sessions occurred on Wednesday and Thursday.
 View the at-a-glance agenda here.

 Who can attend:

 Principal investigators, co-investigators, collaborators, stakeholders, and students funded through NASA's Carbon Cycle and Ecosystems focus area programs are welcome to attend, as well as those from the Ecological Forecasting program and Marine Biodiversity Observation Network (MBON).
 Meeting registration will open closer to the meeting dates; however, NASA Civil Servants and Contractors may register in NCTS now (#45747-23).
 JPL employees should register using the UFO conference travel website.

 The Hotel at the University of Maryland, College Park, MD

 Hotel reservation information is available on our logistics page.

 The last Joint Science Workshop was held in 2015, with 550 attendees and nearly 250 posters.
 You can take a look at the 2015 meeting website here.

 Welcome Address and Objectives of the LCLUC Hotspot Initiative – Chris Justice (UMD) ChrisJustice_Day1_ST2023

 LCLUC Program Update - Garik Gutman (NASA HQ) GarikGutman_Day1_ST2023